Wise County License Hearing Guide

 What It Is

-• Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to justify suspending your license.
+• Decide If License Suspension Is Warranted: The purpose of the hearing is to determine whether the DPS had probable cause to believe you were driving while intoxicated.

 How to Prepare

-• Gather Evidence: Collect any evidence that might support your case, such as:
+• Gather Evidence: Gather any evidence that supports your case, such as witness statements, video footage (e.g., dashcam or bodycam), and expert testimony.

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Wise County can be invaluable.
-They can help you:
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can represent you at the hearing, cross-examine witnesses, and present legal arguments on your behalf.

 Possible Outcomes